.460 Weatherby Magnum: Thick-skinned big game

 When loaded to its full potential it has more than the required energy necessary to drive 450–600 gr bullets into the elephant's vital organs from any angle provided that the bullet is up to the task.
 Generally, elephants require solid bullets especially when head-shots are taken.
 Monolithic bullets such as the A-Square Monolithic Solid, Barnes Banded Solid, Supreme Nosler Solid and more conventional tougher FMJ bullets such as the Hornady DGS are good choices as they are able to withstand stresses placed on the bullets by the velocity of the .460 Weatherby Magnum.
 At the 250 yd mark, the .460 Weatherby has enough remaining energy and velocity to make quick kills on elephant.
 At this range its impact energy is comparable to that of the .458 Winchester Magnum at 65 yd However, as elephant hunting is usually a close range affair where 90% of the shooting situations fall within 60 yd the fact that the .460 Weatherby can fell an elephant at long ranges is mostly an academic argument at best.

-Bullets in the 400–500 gr range are excellent for African cape buffalo and rhinoceros.
+Bullets in the 400–500 gr range are effective for hunting African cape buffalo and rhinoceros.
 A combination of solids and expanding bullets may be used against these big game.
 Expanding bullets should be of the controlled expansion variety.
 Rapidly expanding bullets are to be avoided.
 A-Square Dead Tough, Barnes TSX, Hornady DGX and similar toughly constructed expanding bullets are recommended.
 As with the solid bullets, expanding bullets for the cartridge should be rated to perform well at .460 Weatherby velocities.

 The .460 Weatherby is one of the very few rifle cartridges approved by the International Whaling Commission for the harvesting of whales.
 The cartridge was deemed to have the penetration necessary to penetrate to the brain stem to provide a quick kill on whales.
 The Makah people of the Pacific Northwest have used this rifle cartridge for decades hunting whales.